A dirty gas grill sits open.

 Cleaning a grill at the beginning or end of the season is much more involved and intended to remove everything built up inside the grill over time.

 1. Remove the grates and heat shields and lightly scrape them with a grill brush to remove any larger pieces.
-(If you have porcelain grates, use a nylon brush so you don’t scratch their surface)
+(If you have porcelain grates, use a nylon brush so you do not scratch their surface)

 3. Use a grill brush to clean the burner tubes.
-Be sure to scrub horizontally versus vertically, as you could risk getting debris inside the tubes.
-(This can be done either by removing the tubes or leaving them in place.
+Scrub horizontally versus vertically, as you could risk getting debris inside the tubes.
+(This can be done by removing or leaving the tubes in place.
 Removing them will make the next step easier)

 4. If there is a drip pan under the base of your grill, place a bucket underneath the opening.